Aselser/bioinspired-robots/README.md

-# Bioinspired Robots (Arduino)
+# Bioinspired Robots

-This repository contains Arduino implementations of **bioinspired robotic behaviors** inspired by Braitenberg vehicles.
+This repository contains Arduino implementations of **bioinspired robotic behaviors** inspired by Braitenberg vehicles, for a bioinspired robotics course on 2023.
 The project demonstrates how simple sensor-motor couplings generate lifelike behaviors.

   [Demo Video](https://youtu.be/zCdSMHul44c)

 ## 📖 Behaviors Explained + video